-- Before adjusting, cleaning, repairing, or leaving the machine, do the following:

-- Park the machine on a level surface.

-- Move the throttle switch to the low-idle position.

-- Disengage the cutting units.

-- Lower the cutting units.

-- Ensure that the traction is in neutral.

-- Engage the parking brake.

-- Shut off the engine and remove the key.

-- Wait for all moving parts to stop.

-- Allow machine components to cool before performing maintenance. - If the cutting units are in the transport position, use the positive mechanical lock (if available) before you leave the machine unattended. - If possible, do not perform maintenance while the engine is running.
-Keep away from moving parts. - Use jack stands to support the machine or components when required. - Carefully release pressure from components with stored energy.
+- Before you leave the operator's position, do the following: - Park the machine on a level surface. - Disengage the power takeoff and lower the attachments. - Engage the parking brake. - Shut off the engine and remove the key (if equipped). - Wait for all movement to stop. - Allow machine components to cool before performing maintenance. - If the cutting units are in the transport position, use the positive mechanical lock (if equipped) before you leave the machine unattended.

+- If possible, do not perform maintenance while the engine is running.
+Keep away from moving parts. - Support the machine with jack stands whenever you work under the machine. - Carefully release pressure from components with stored energy. - Keep all parts of the machine in good working condition and all hardware tightened, especially blade-attachment hardware. - Replace all worn or damaged decals. - To ensure safe, optimal performance of the machine, use only genuine Toro replacement parts.
+Replacement parts made by other manufacturers could be dangerous, and such use could void the product warranty.